094459/newsletter-oss-projects/README.md

 [cumuli-aws-console-chat](https://aws-oss.beachgeek.co.uk/3j2)  is an open source Chrome extension that provides similar functionality to Amazon Q. The Cumuli Chrome extension adds a side panel with LLM chat to all AWS pages, and lets you add screenshots of the console to your queries to get context-aware responses.
 It's similar to Amazon Q but uses GPT-4 Turbo with vision.
 Check out the repo that includes a demo video of it in action.(#183)

-**eks-saas-gitops**

-[eks-saas-gitops](https://aws-oss.beachgeek.co.uk/3k1) This repository offers a sample pattern to manage multi-tenancy in a Kubernetes cluster using GitOps with Flux.
-The provided CloudFormation template automates the deployment of necessary AWS resources and sets up an environment ready for GitOps practices. (#184)
+**db-top-monitoring**

+[db-top-monitoring](https://aws-oss.beachgeek.co.uk/3ph)  is lightweight application to perform realtime monitoring for AWS Database Resources.
+Based on same simplicity concept of Unix top utility, provide quick and fast view of database performance, just all in one screen.
+The README is very details and comprehensive, so if you are doing any sort of work with databases, and need to understand the performance characteristics, this is a project you should explore. (#191)

 **dynamomq**

 [dynamomq](https://aws-oss.beachgeek.co.uk/3j1) is a project from Yuichi Watanabe that provides a message queuing library that leverages the features of DynamoDB to achieve high scalability, reliability, and cost efficiency.
 Notably, its ability to dynamically edit message order and attributes enables flexible adaptation to application requirements.
 Compared to existing solutions, DynamoMQ offers ease of management for developers while providing the reliability of fully managed services like Amazon SQS.
 It also encompasses key functionalities expected from a message queue, such as concurrent processing with multiple goroutines, Dead Letter Queues, and ensuring FIFO (First In, First Out) order. (#183)

+**eks-saas-gitops**

+[eks-saas-gitops](https://aws-oss.beachgeek.co.uk/3k1) This repository offers a sample pattern to manage multi-tenancy in a Kubernetes cluster using GitOps with Flux.
+The provided CloudFormation template automates the deployment of necessary AWS resources and sets up an environment ready for GitOps practices. (#184)

 **llrt**